daniel-beet/acme.sh.wiki-clone/Options-and-Params.md

   **--insecure**                        Do not check the server certificate, in some devices, the api server's certificate may not be trusted.
   **--ca-path**                         Specifies directory containing CA certificates in PEM format, used by wget or  curl to verify API server's certificate.
   **--ca-bundle**                       Specifies the CA certificate bundle file used by wget or curl to verify API server's certificate.
   **--nocron**                          Only valid for '--install' command, which means: do not install the default cron job.
 In this case, the certs will not be renewed automatically.
+  **--noprofile**                       Only valid for '--install' command, which means: do not install aliases to user profile.
   **--ecc**                             Specifies to use the ECC cert.
 Valid for '--installcert', '--renew', '--revoke', '--toPkcs' and '--createCSR'
   **--csr**                             Specifies the input csr.
   **--ocsp-must-staple, --ocsp**        Generate ocsp must Staple extension.